tempranova/turtlerp/README.md

   - Can't show guild
 - /ttrp dir or /ttrp directory opens directory
 - New buttons added to the tray (directory, helm, cloak)
+- Click on header columns to sort
+- Type into bottom search to filter by full name or player name
+- Selection between Zone and Character Name listing, both sortable
+- Sending zone along with ping

 0.1.4